Cornelius Boyle: Mexico

 I believe the Major to be utterly, thoroughly, completely, disgusted with the entire condition of affairs in this country and that he thinks that matters will grow worse instead of better.
 I believe he will never be a happy or content man so long as he remains in it and under those circumstances if he desires to leave the country and thinks he would be better satisfied and that it would be better for the children that he should do so, I am willing to go.

 — Fanny Boyle, to her sister, February 23, 1866.

-After the war, Boyle requested and was sent an Oath of Amnesty on August 14, 1865, but it was never deposited with the government; Boyle preferred to travel to Mexico to assist many among the Confederate veterans and Knights of the Golden Circle with mapping out their plans for an alternate resolution with a confederacy running through Central America and the Caribbean, at the same time Gnl.
-Early was also there.
+After the war, Boyle requested and was sent an Oath of Amnesty on August 14, 1865, but it was never deposited with the government; Boyle preferred to travel to Mexico to assist many among the Confederate veterans and Knights of the Golden Circle with mapping out their plans for an alternate resolution with a confederacy running through Central America and the Caribbean, at the same time General Early was also there.

-He traveled there with Capt.
-George M. Cayce, May Miles O'Bannon (daughter of USA Col. Dixon Stansbury Miles and wife of CSA Major Laurens Willbrant O'Bannon), and wealthy landowner Eustace Barron, for whom he named his daughter, though their steamer Vera Cruz ran aground in North Carolina and Boyle was deemed instrumental in organising the safety of the passengers and return to New York to set off again on a steamship Manhattan.
+He traveled there with Captain George M. Cayce, May Miles O'Bannon (daughter of Union Colonel Dixon Stansbury Miles and wife of CSA Major Laurens Willbrant O'Bannon), and wealthy landowner Eustace Barron, for whom he named his daughter.
+Their steamer, Vera Cruz, ran aground in North Carolina and Boyle was deemed instrumental in organising the safety of the passengers and return to New York to set off again on the steamship Manhattan.
 Boyle carried a letter of introduction for himself, to give to the former commander of the Confederate Navy, Matthew Fontaine Maury.
-CSA Col. Alonzo Ridley had refused offers to return to loyalty to the United States and aligned himself firmly with Maximilian, and now served as the colonization agent for Mezatlan where he'd secured land for Judge D. O. Shattuck in the Comacho Valley.
 Boyle wrote to his wife that William Quantrill was accompanying him, as a bodyguard of sorts, under the false name "Wilson" - one of several rumors that the notorious bushwhacker had survived his alleged death; one of five Confederate sympathizers he tasked with surveying and setting out the residential development.

 While returning to Mexico with his wife in May 1867, Boyle's plan to settle 200 families in a "Barronville" plantation between the San Pedro River and Santiago River were abandoned following the execution of the Emperor Maximillian in 1867.
-Two months later Boyle's oath of amnesty, sent to him two years earlier, was deposited with the government and his pardon granted Aug 31.
+Two months later Boyle's oath of amnesty, sent to him two years earlier, was deposited with the government and his pardon granted August 31.
 Boyle was nonetheless among the 34 key architects of the war named in the 1869 filing of Treason charges for the purposes of dismissal, alongside Davies, Lee, Ewell, Longstreet, Early, Breckinridge and others.